nextflow-io/nextflow/docs/sharing.rst

 Third party scripts
 --------------------

-Any third party script that does not need to be compiled (BASH, Python, Perl, etc) can be included in the pipeline project repository, so that they are distributed with it.
+Any third party script that does not need to be compiled (Bash, Python, Perl, etc) can be included in the pipeline project repository, so that they are distributed with it.

 Grant the execute permission to these files and copy them into a folder named ``bin/`` in the root directory of your